“You made me promises, promises, knowing I’d believe. Promises, promises, you knew you’d never keep.” – Promises, Promises by Naked Eyes

 Fostering cultural and behavioral changes can take quite a bit of time and energy, and making accountability a friendly and effective concept is no different.
 The proof will be in the pudding when you can live out both personal and institutional accountability at your nonprofit, and demonstrate to all your stakeholders that you truly do what you say you are going to do.

 Melanie Herman is Executive Director at the Nonprofit Risk Management Center.
-She is grateful to Erin Gloeckner, Director of Consulting Services at the Center, for her contributions to this article.
-Melanie and Erin welcome your questions about risk consulting, risk-aware culture, and the link between accountability and learning in nonprofit organizations.
-Contact us at Melanie@nonprofitrisk.org, Erin@nonprofitrisk.org, or 703.777.3504.
+She is grateful to her former colleague Erin Gloeckner, for her contributions to this article.
+Melanie welcomes your questions about risk consulting, risk-aware culture, and the link between accountability and learning in nonprofit organizations.
+Contact Melanie at Melanie@nonprofitrisk.org or 703.777.3504.